BackupTheBerlios/hjb-svn/trunk/www/codec.rst

 that preserves this type information.

-Actually, many JMS API methods depend on Java's small set of native types, rather than more sophisticated Java object types, so the task or preserving type information does not require the need of a complex object serialization or marshalling protocol.
+Actually, many JMS API methods depend on Java's small set of native types, rather than more sophisticated Java object types.
+This means the task of preserving type information does not require the need of a complex object serialization or marshalling protocol.

-The simplest way to preserve the Java type information in HTTP's request and response messages is to provide a textual mapping for each type in the set of native types present in the JMS API.
+Therefore, HJB uses the simplest way to preserve the Java type information in HTTP's request and response messages - it provides a textual mapping for each type in the set of Java native types present in the JMS API.
 This allows all typed data in the JMS API to be transmitted as text in the HTTP requests and responses.

 Mapped Types
 ------------

-The table below shows how all the native Java types used in the various JMS API methods are encoded in HJB.
+The table below shows how the native Java types used in the various JMS API methods are encoded in HJB.

 .. class:: display-items